vprimachenko/Sublime-Colorcoder/readme.md

 ------------
 download the [zip-ball](https://github.com/vprimachenko/Sublime-Colorcoder/archive/master.zip) and unpack to `sublime\data\packages` or via [packageControl](https://sublime.wbond.net/)

-The plugin need a special language definition `.tmLanguage` file and a special highlighting `.tmTheme` file.
-It is bundled with appropriately modified `C++` language file (forked from [Isaac Muse](https://github.com/facelessuser)s [`better C++`](https://github.com/facelessuser/sublime-languages/blob/master/Better%20C++/C++.tmLanguage)) and modified `Obisidian` color scheme
+On the first run plugin will cast magic to make everything work, but in the event you ever change your color scheme you should use `Tools`▶`Packages`▶`Colorcoder`▶` Add Colorcode to current color scheme`  (or <kbd>CTRL</kbd><kbd>SHIFT</kbd><kbd>P</kbd> it) to make everything nice again
+(note: the plugin will not actually modify the scheme but create a modified copy in its own directory and apply it)

+As few language defintions provided by Sublime are insufficient for optimal Colorcoder results i bundle tailored defintions.
+You can set them up as default via `language menu`▶`Open all with current extension as`▶`*** (Colorcode)` or copy/hardlink `Packages/Colorcoder/***.tmLanguage` to `Packages/***/***.tmLanguage`

 Extension
 ----------
-it should work as is with most languages, to highlight even more tokens you need to add tokens with lexical scope `entity.name` eg:
+it should work as is with most languages, to highlight even more tokens you only need to add tokens with lexical scope `colorize` eg:

 	<dict>
 		<key>comment</key>